-As a Managing Partner at Working Lands Investment Partners, Dan Spethmann specializes in developing environmental markets, specifically performing project origination and execution for stream and wetlands mitigation, including permitting, design and construction management.
+As Co-Founder and Chief Executive Officer of Working Lands Soil & Water, as well as Managing Partner at Working Lands Investment Partners, Dan Spethmann specializes in developing environmental markets, specifically performing project origination and execution for stream and wetlands mitigation, including permitting, design, and construction management.

 With over 30 years of experience in natural resource management, Spethmann previously served as Manager of Investment Programs for New Forests, Inc. where he established an investment fund by raising and placing institutional and private capital in forestry, land management and conservation markets.
 Additionally, Spethmann led Non-Timber Resources Development at Temple-Inland, Inc. where he facilitated forest conservation easements and endangered species credit programs, as well as the development of stream and wetlands mitigation instruments.